DPhil in Asian and Middle Eastern Studies

 Assessment

 You will begin your programme as a Probationary Research Student (PRS), applying to transfer to full DPhil status by the start of your second year.
 If successful, a further assessment, to confirm DPhil status, will take place during the third year.
 The transfer of status and confirmation of status assessments are processes handled by academics other than the supervisor, and are an opportunity to receive substantive feedback on your work by experts other than your supervisor(s).
-The final thesis will be assessed through a viva voce examination, typically with one internal and one external examiner.
+The final thesis of 80,000 to 100,000 words will be assessed through a viva voce examination, typically with one internal and one external examiner.

 Graduate destinations